Parental responsibility: birth parents, adoption and surrogacy (accessible version)

 article 57 and 58 of the Adoption Order 1987

-Parental responsibility: overseas adoption
+Parental responsibility: overseas adoptions

-How HM Passport Office deals with an application for a child adopted overseas depends if the adoption:
+How HM Passport Office deals with an application for a child adopted overseas depends on if the adoption:

 -